Home/Articles/News

 • • ~1,000-hour battery

-The Osight-R's differentiator is build feel.
+The Osight-R's differentiators are price, battery, and footprint.
+At under $300 MSRP, it undercuts the AEMS by roughly $80 and the EOTech EXPS3 by $500+.
+The 180,000-hour battery dwarfs both the AEMS (50,000 hours) and the EXPS3 (~1,000 hours).
+The Aimpoint T1/T2 footprint means any T1/T2 mount in your parts bin or a dedicated QD throw-lever from Scalarworks, Geissele, or ADM drops on without proprietary adapters.
 First-look reviewers consistently describe the housing as chunkier and more robust than the AEMS, with more positive button tactility.
-If Olight holds that build quality at AEMS pricing, the AEMS is the optic under threat, not the EXPS3.
+If Osight holds that build quality at this pricing, the AEMS is the optic under threat, not the EXPS3.
 Holographic technology remains EOTech's moat for astigmatism sufferers and dedicated CQB shooters willing to pay the premium.

-Until battery life and price are confirmed, none of this moves the buying verdict.
-If you need an enclosed rifle red dot today, see our Best AR-15 Red Dots guide or the enclosed vs open emitter comparison.
+Pricing and timing are now on the record.
+If you need an enclosed rifle red dot before Mid-Summer 2026, see our Best AR-15 Red Dots guide or the enclosed vs open emitter comparison.
 To mock up the Osight-R on your build when it ships, use our rifle builder.

 Stay Updated on the Osight-R

-Get notified when Olight releases pricing and availability for the Osight-R. We'll also send exclusive NRAAM 2026 and SHOT Show launch coverage, new product reviews, and hands-on comparisons.
+Get notified when the Osight-R hits its Mid-Summer 2026 release window with confirmed availability and final pricing.
+We'll also send exclusive NRAAM 2026 and SHOT Show launch coverage, new product reviews, and hands-on comparisons.

 Free targets, drill cards, and weekly reviews by email.
 Follow our Facebook for daily builds and gear picks.